Should We Further Restrict Our Right to Bear Arms?

 There have been some heartfelt responses to the shootings that have been reported in the media recently.
 Our President has taken the opportunity to lobby for stricter gun legislation in the wake of these tragedies, including a public address to the nation last night.
 I don’t doubt for a minute that he sincerely believes that restricting gun rights even further is the best road to a peaceful future.
 I want to say at the outset that I believe everyone involved in this discussion (with the exception of terrorists and violent criminals) has the same goal in mind.
 We all want fewer gun-related tragedies.
 We only disagree on how that can be accomplished.
 It’s important to keep this fact in mind.

 Many of my friends are in support of stronger gun legislation and I understand why they feel the way they do.
 Not long ago, I felt the same way.
 But recently, my views have changed on this issue.
 You’re free to hold whatever view you want.
-I’m not going to tell you that you’re view is wrong.
+I’m not going to tell you that your view is wrong.
 But I’d like to look at a couple of key points that are often overlooked in public discussions.
-First, I’d like to examine the idea that we’re experiencing an epidemic of gun related killings in the US.
+First, I’d like to examine the idea that we’re experiencing an epidemic of gun-related killings in the US.

-Much of the current momentum on the issue of gun control is coming from those who believe that we are at or near a state of crisis.
+Much of the current momentum on the issue of gun control is coming from those who believe that we are at, or near a state of crisis.
 This belief comes not from looking at crime data, but from evaluating the news reports that have been aired over the past few years.
 If you look only at the news reports, you might think there is actually an epidemic of gun-related killing right now.
 But the numbers tell a different story.
 The FBI has the most reliable information available on violent crimes committed in the US.
 According to their data, violent crimes (including gun-related homicides) have been dropping steadily year after year for at least the last 20 years.
-Rather than being in the midst of an epidemic of gun-related killings, we’re in long, steady downtrend.
+Rather than being in the midst of an epidemic of gun-related killings, we’re in a long, steady downtrend.

 Some don’t like these figures and they’ve suggested that the numbers can’t possibly be correct.
-Their view is that homicides—especially those committed with guns—must surely must be more numerous in the last few years, and not less.
+Their view is that homicides—especially those committed with guns—must surely be more numerous in the last few years, and not less.
 Under the Obama administration, if the numbers were being manipulated, one would expect them to be fudged in a way that would make the crime rate look worse than it is, not better.
-That would after all, support the White House’s narrative that more gun legislation is needed.
+That would, after all, support the White House’s narrative that more gun legislation is needed.
 But that isn’t the case.
 The numbers don’t support the White House’s position, so there’s no logical reason to believe they’re being manipulated.

 Despite what the news and our leaders have been telling us, fewer people are being killed every year in the US by guns.
 In fact, there are more people killed every year by blunt objects like baseball bats or by the use of bare hands than are killed by either rifles or shotguns.
 (If you’d like to check out the numbers go to this link for a breakdown of violent crimes by type of weapon used.)

 Furthermore, since President Obama has taken office, the number of concealed handgun permits issued in the US has soared from 4.6 million to over 12.8 million.
-During that same time period murder rates have fallen from 5.6 per 100,000 people to 4.2, which is about a 25 percent drop, according to a report from the Crime Prevention Research Center.
+During that same period, murder rates have fallen from 5.6 per 100,000 people to 4.2, which is about a 25 percent drop, according to a report from the Crime Prevention Research Center.

 The question we ought to ask is why the media and the White House are portraying such a grim scenario that is not supported by the data.
 Some have suggested that the narrative of increasing gun violence is an attempt to convince us that we need further gun restrictions.